ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 Note that inheritance is a little but special with templates: writing `T extends SomeClass` will of course accept all classes inheriting from `SomeClass`, but also `SomeClass` itself.
 Be aware of that.
+Writing `T` alone will be an equivalent of writing `T extends Any`.

 That's all!
 Note that, if a class inherits from another that uses some template(s), it must have _at least_ the same number of templates (though it is not forced to use the same names).